civol/HDLRuby/README.md

 puts "#{clk_count} clocks"
 ```

-With this alternate way for executing a software sequencer, it is not necesary any longer to store it into a ruby variable, and it is possible to start the execution of a sequencer exactly like in hardware, and also from anther sequencer.
-For example, in the following code, the sequencer sequencer start is controlled by the first one.
+With this alternative execution method, storing the sequencer in a Ruby variable is no longer necessary.
+The execution can be started exactly as in hardware, and also from another sequencer.
+For example, in the following code, the execution of the second sequencer is controlled by the first one.

 ```ruby
 [1].inner :start0, :start1